 Phil Harvey is a Senior Principal Hydrogeologist based in Missouri with more than 38 years of experience focused on the evaluation and remediation of contaminated sites.
-Phil has assisted clients in the coal, nuclear power, oil and gas, automotive manufacturing, and chemical industries with site remediation, brownfield redevelopment, and litigation support.
+Phil has assisted clients in the mining, power generation, oil and gas, automotive manufacturing, and chemical industries with site remediation, brownfield redevelopment, and litigation support.

 Phil has managed a number of large RCRA and Superfund projects, many of which were landfill sites that have received closure.
 He also managed the cleanup and provided expert witness testimony related to tritium releases at nuclear power stations in the United States.
 Phil has also supported oil and gas clients with remediation projects at refineries, terminals and pipeline spill sites.
 He has a strong record of providing clients hydrogeologic services and assisting with regulatory negotiations for coal power and coal mining clients in Illinois.